SteeltoeOSS/Documentation/api/v3/connectors/mongodb.md

 1. Create a MongoDB service instance and bind it to your application.
 1. Optionally, configure any MongoDB client settings.
-1. Add the Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
+1. Optionally, add the Steeltoe Cloud Foundry config provider to your `ConfigurationBuilder`.
 1. Add MongoDB classes to your DI container.

 ### Add NuGet Reference